 5. Divinity: Original Sin

 Divinity: Original Sin, created by Larian Studios, came out of the woodwork to blow fans away with its challenging, yet fun gameplay, and deep turn based combat, smart puzzles, and engaging gameplay mechanics that evoked nostalgic feelings of memorable RPGs like Baldur’s Gate.

 Divinity: Original Sin’s colorful and vibrant visuals further enhance its fantasy RPG environment that tells a quite gritty but highly enjoyable narrative.
 There are loads of locations to explore and things to do, and with the inclusion of co op mode, this game is one of the most memorable and most unique role playing video game experiences in recent years.

 6. Pillars of Eternity

 Created by the company behind Star Wars: Knight of the Old Republic and Fallout: New Vegas, Pillars of Eternity is a wonderful isometric role playing game that will please any Star Wars fan and retro Fallout fan alike.
 Its minimal and simplistic art style along with it’s gameplay largely based on table top RPG gaming can either turn you off or draw you in, but that aside, Pillar of Eternity’s incredible writing and deeply intriguing combat make it one of the best role playing video game options on Steam.

-This PC game may be quite expensive, but with a realistic and dark fantasy world, it’s easy to get lost in its massive world.
+This original game may be quite expensive, but with a realistic and dark fantasy world, it’s easy to get lost in its massive world.
 Pillars of Eternity may not be everyone’s cup of tea, but those who love a traditional role-playing experience might easily spend several hundred hours watching this title.

 7. Mass Effect II